edwardgunning/MANUSCRIPT-CLaRe/README.md

 The author of the code in this repository is **Edward Gunning**.
-The author used ChatGPT (GPT-5.5 Thinking, OpenAI) for copy-editing, debugging/ troubleshooting and for helping improve documentation and reproducibility checks.
+The author used ChatGPT (GPT-5.5 Thinking, OpenAI) for copy-editing, debugging/ troubleshooting and for helping improve documentation and reproducibility checks of this repository.
 The author reviewed and verified any generated outputs and takes full responsibility for the contents.